Space/time-efficient RDF stores based on circular suffix sorting: Conclusions

 Overall, \rdfcsa provides a very appealing space/time tradeoff for the storage of RDF data, combining low space with fast and consistent query times.
-Such predictability is very important when building up more complex SPARQL queries on top of simple triple-patterns and joins.
+Such predictability is very important when building up more complex SPARQL queries on top of simple triple patterns and joins.

-Our current implementation is designed to handle integer-based triples, so it requires an external dictionary to handle the mapping.
-As future work, we plan to integrate \rdfcsa with some compressed dictionary \cite{migueldiccionarios,diccionariosCIKM,Martinez-Prieto:2012} in order to provide efficient mappings between strings and ids.
+Our current implementation is designed to handle integer-based triples, so it requires an external dictionary to handle the mapping between strings and ids.
+As future work, we plan to integrate \rdfcsa with some compressed dictionary \cite{migueldiccionarios,diccionariosCIKM,Martinez-Prieto:2012} in order to provide efficient mappings.
 Another choice is to integrate it in the HDT library (\texttt{http://rdfhdt.org}), which already provides the needed string dictionaries.
 Another future challenge is to make \rdfcsa dynamic, that is, allow adding and removing triples from the database.
-This is already supported by indexes like RDF-3X; a dynamic implementation of \kdostriples also exists~\cite{k2treedinamico}.
+This is already supported by indexes like RDF-3X and solutions like Virtuoso and Blazegraph; a dynamic implementation of \kdostriples also exists~\cite{k2treedinamico}.
 We believe that it is possible to build on dynamic variants of the \csa \cite{CHLS07,MNtalg08,MNV15} to obtain an efficient dynamic \rdfcsa.
+Finally, compressed indexes inspired in the \rdfcsa\ have been used to implement multi-join algorithms in worst-case-optimal time~\cite{optimaljoins2019,optimaljoins}, which for complex queries using the same variables several times are more efficient than query plans based on binary joins.